 On the server, identify the network device you’re using to connect to your network.
 I am using

-eth0 with your network device.
+eth0 with your network device, or use

 You will need to choose a port to listen on.
 In this case, we’ll use